kost/dvcs-ripper/README.md

 - Perl modules:
   - required: LWP, IO::Socket::SSL
   - for newer SVN: DBD::SQlite and DBI
-  - for faster GIT: Parallel::ForkManager and Redis
+  - for faster GIT: Parallel::ForkManager, Redis and Algorithm::Combinatorics
 - (D)VCS client of what you want to rip (cvs, svn, git, hg, bzr, ...)

 ### Requirements on Debian/Ubuntu